Analytics | July 2, 2020

 Brandwatch is a digital consumer intelligence company that tracks how people talk about brands online, it boasts a data library of 1.4 trillion conversations.

 Whilst they have made their data less accessible than some other data platforms, some articles in their Covid 19 hub shares some useful insights.

 McKinsey & Company is an American management consulting firm, that provides advice on strategic management to corporations, governments and other organizations.
 The survey we were most interested in was their recently published account of the “UK B2B decision maker response to COVID-19 crisis”.
 See the results here.

-Econsultancy is a well renowned organisation within the marketing space.
+Econsultancy is a well-renowned organisation within the marketing space.
 They have shared many useful insights during the pandemic, and have a regularly updated “Stats Roundup” which looked at “coronavirus impact on marketing, ecommerce & advertising”.
-You can read it here.

-In the meantime, you can read our thoughts on the Coronavirus and how it’s impacted marketing with these articles:
+In addition, you can read our thoughts on the Coronavirus and how it’s impacted marketing with these articles: